Fewnity/Xenity-Engine/Web site sources/src/script_api_reference/engine/debug/debug.md

 ---
 ### GetOnDebugLogEvent
-Get the event when a debug message is printed
+Get the event when a debug message is printed.
 ```cpp
 Event<const std::string&, DebugType>& GetOnDebugLogEvent()
 ```